 Once your skin adapts to the exfoliation, you can certainly add another product or increase frequency.

 If you were to use an exfoliating scrub and exfoliating acid, NEVER do so on the same day, or even the following day.
 For example, if you were to use a facial scrub on a Sunday, I recommend waiting until Tuesday or Wednesday to use an exfoliating acid.
 You want to be careful, and as I said you never want to over-exfoliate your skin (which can cause more harm than good!).

-Anything else I should be careful with?
+Anything else you should be careful with?

 To fade acne scars and marks with regular exfoliation there are a few things you have be very careful with:

 - Never exfoliate your skin in the morning or during strong sunlight hours.
 ONLY exfoliate at night (so you allow 8-10 hours without sunlight for your skin to repair, which will make it less prone to photosensitivity or sun damage).